-Andreas Tünnermann's main research interests include scientific and technological aspects associated with the tailoring of light.
-Research topics are the design and manufacturing of novel photonic devices and their application for light generation, amplification, steering and switching, including:
+Andreas Tünnermann is leading one of the most creative research groups in modern optics and photonics world-wide.
+His main research interests include scientific and technological aspects associated with the tailoring of light.
+Research topics are the design and manufacturing of novel photonic devices and their application for light generation, amplification, guiding and switching, including:

 Prof. Tünnermann teaches students in the courses B.Sc.
 Physics, M.Sc.
 Physics and M.Sc.
 Photonics.
 He offers lectures in:

 The laboratories of the Institute of Applied Physics and of the Fraunhofer IOF offer world-unique facilities, including the following to name only a few:

 - 1,115 m2 class 10,000 to 10 clean room area